 Chesapeake Shores on Netflix is a Hallmark tv show centred around an Irish-American family, the O'Brien's.
-A family with five children, the eldest daughter Abby has just returned from New York to her hometown of Chesapeake Shores, the town her father built, when her grandmother falls ill.
-Abby is trying juggle a demanding career, a recent divorce and two young daughters but the lovely Chesapeake Shores also comes with it's own problems.
+A family with five children, the eldest daughter Abby has just returned from New York to her hometown of Chesapeake Shores, the town her father built when her grandmother falls ill.
+Abby is trying to juggle a demanding career, a recent divorce and two young daughters but the lovely Chesapeake Shores also comes with its own problems.

 With fractured family relationships, a military brother who has just been seriously injured on tour, her sister's inn which is going into foreclosure and an ex-fiance who is back on the scene, Abby more than has her hands full.
 But through the trials and tribulations the O'Brien family must come together and help each other get through this tricky time and overcome their problems from the past.

-Netflix are currently airing the first two seasons and a third is due to be released this Summer so if you like your tv a little more on the perfectly saccharin side then Chesapeake Shores is for you.
+Netflix are currently airing the first four seasons so if you like your tv a little more on the perfectly saccharine side then Chesapeake Shores is for you.
 Be warned though, you will end up binge watching it and with a cast that includes Meghan Ory, Jesse Metcalfe, Treat Williams and Diane Ladd you won't be disappointed.